Frequently Asked Questions

 - How can I know if my ID will be accepted at the polls?

-Check with your local, county or state elections board/registrar/clerk NOW to make sure the name and address on your ID are the same as those listed in your voter registration records.
+Visit our Help Getting Voter ID page to confirm you have a current, valid, acceptable form of voter ID.
+Also, check with your local, county or state elections board/registrar/clerk NOW to make sure the name and address on your ID are the same as those listed in your voter registration records.

 - Doesn’t everyone over 18 have an ID?